jaksa76/matte.js/docs/pluggable-views-guide.md

 ## Troubleshooting

 ### "Unknown Entity View" Error
-The view component isn't registered in ViewRenderer.
+The view component isn't registered in ViewDispatcher.
 Add it to the switch statement.

 ### Page Not Appearing in Navigation
 Check `showInNav` is not set to `false` in page options.

 ### Wrong View Rendering
-Check the `viewId` matches a registered view component in ViewRenderer.
+Check the `viewId` matches a registered view component in ViewDispatcher.

 ### Path Conflicts
 Ensure each page has a unique path.
 Use `PageRegistry.getByPath()` to check.